eliasmattern/PsyTestPro/README.md

-# :test_tube: Teststarter
+# :test_tube: PsyTestPro

-Teststarter is a Python program developed using the Pygame library that allows users to create and manage experiments.
+PsyTestPro is a Python program developed using the Pygame library that allows users to create and manage experiments.
-With Teststarter, users can define experiments, each of which consists of a series of tasks.
+With PsyTestPro, users can define experiments, each of which consists of a series of tasks.
 These tasks can be customized to suit specific requirements.

-The user interface of Teststarter is intentionally designed to be predominantly black.
+The user interface of PsyTestPro is intentionally designed to be predominantly black.
 This deliberate choice is driven by its primary application in sleep studies.
-By minimizing light emission, Teststarter ensures a conducive environment for conducting experiments, where even the slightest disruptions from external sources of light are mitigated.
+By minimizing light emission, PsyTestPro ensures a conducive environment for conducting experiments, where even the slightest disruptions from external sources of light are mitigated.

 ## :gem: Key Features